 I'm so pleased to welcome my dear Mr. Simons on the blog today.
 If you've read my blog or followed me on Instagram any length of time, you know that he is a pastor to me and our boys, a servant in our home, and a discipler at heart.
 I like to say that Troy is GraceLaced Shoppe's "chief encouragement officer" as he is so often the one that points me and the rest of our team back to what is true and worthy of praise in our endeavors.

-As we launch the Father's Day Collection in the shoppe today with a sale, I wanted to invite Troy here to share some of his wisdom and heart about fatherhood, parenting, and marriage.
+As we launch the Father's Day Collection in the shoppe, I wanted to invite Troy here to share some of his wisdom and heart about fatherhood, parenting, and marriage.
 As you may know, the Resolutions in the Shoppe were composed by Troy for our family, and offered now to you all to be part of yours.
 I hope you're blessed by his words here today...

 (Guest post by Troy Simons)

 Being a Father of six obviously does not make me an expert at parenting.
 On the contrary, it means I have more opportunity to make mistakes and if there’s any wisdom it hopefully comes from learning from those mistakes.
 I’m humbled to share about the Simons’ journey through parenting, and I pray that what I pass on will bless.

 Your questions (summed up below) are the same questions I ask as a father, so here are some thoughts...

 Right??
 If they would just be disciplined, the world would be a better place - beds made, clothes put away, BEDROOM LIGHT OFF when they leave the room!
 We could all make a list.

 Harry S. Truman said, "In reading the lives of great men, I found that the first victory they won was over themselves...self-discipline with all of them came first."